 4. Orientation to the Host Country

 5. Chronotopes, Power and Marginality

 6. Transforming and Updating Transnational Imaginaries

 7. A Theory that is Life

 Farzad Karimzad is an Assistant Professor in the Department of English at Salisbury University, USA.
 His research focuses on theorizing context and semiosis in relation to issues of normativity, mobility, and marginality, and the implications of these theories for sociolinguistic and anthropological studies of language and behavior.
-His work has been published in Journal of Sociolinguistics, Applied Linguistics, and Journal of Linguistic Anthropology.
+His work has been published in the Journal of Sociolinguistics, Applied Linguistics, and the Journal of Linguistic Anthropology.